Ikit24/Chirpy/README.md

 ## Motivation

 This project was built as part of a guided course to learn Go web development.
-I implemented features like authentication, routing, and data persistence to practice building a real-world style backend.
+I implemented features like authentication, routing and data persistence to practice building a real-world style backend.

 ## Features